 Dominating the town of Cheadle, the 200-foot, heaven-pointing spire is visible for miles around.
 At the foot of the tower are the west doors (pictured right), elaborated with two rampant lions.
-Read more about the exterior of the church here.

 This website provides a detailed guide to the church, its history and information about present day Mass celebrations.
 We hope that you find it useful and informative.